CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In summary, we present an LLM-based code translation method and our associated tool \cotran that incorporates feedback from compiler and a symexec-based solver during the fine-tuning process.
-Our results show that CF and SF improve the code translation performance dramatically by producing more compilable and functionally equivalent translations when compared to 14 other SoTA tools, especially when we use our RL+SFT interleaved training approach.
-We plan to extend \cotran to translate legacy codes to modern languages.
+In this paper, we present an LLM-based code translation method (\cotran) that incorporates feedback from compiler and symexec-based solver during fine-tuning.
+The paper showcases the power of symbolic feedback in making code translation LLMs more accurate.
+Another key insight is the efficacy of fine-tuning LLMs with fine-grained feedback, pinpointing proximity to an ideal solution, rather than simple Boolean directives like yes/no. Our results show that CF and SF, especially with RL+SFT interleaved training, significantly improve code translation quality. \cotran outperforms state-of-the-art tools in producing compilable and functionally equivalent codes.
+We plan to extend \cotran to translate legacy code to modern languages.